spearsem/buffersort/README.md

 conda install --use-local buffersort
 ```

-and `conda` will refer to the local build it maintains after the execution of `conda build` for the installation.
+`conda` will refer to the local build it maintains after the execution of `conda build` for the installation.

-### pip
-Pip instructions are forthcoming.

 ## usage
 Assuming you have installed the package, everything can be accessed by importing `buffersort`: